Quansight-Labs/ndindex/docs/indices/multiaxis-indices.md

 3)` row vector. `v[..., newaxis]` inserts an axis at the end, making it a `(3, 1)` column vector.

-Another common usage is due to [broadcasting](https://numpy.org/doc/stable/user/basics.broadcasting.html).
+But the most common usage is due to [broadcasting](https://numpy.org/doc/stable/user/basics.broadcasting.html).
 Broadcasting is a powerful abstraction that applies to all operations in NumPy.
 It allows arrays with mismatched shapes to be combined together as if